neondatabase/website/content/docs/guides/prisma-migrate.md

 ```

 <Admonition type="note">
-Since this is your project's first migration, we set the migration `--name` flag to `init`.
+Since this is your project's first migration, the migration `--name` flag is set to `init`.
 You can use a different name for future migrations.
-If you want to skip the process of creating a migration history, you can use the `db push` command instead of `migrate dev`.
-The `db push` command pushes the state of your Prisma schema file to the database without using migrations.
-For more information see [db push](https://www.prisma.io/docs/reference/api-reference/command-reference#db-push).
 </Admonition>

 The output of this command appears similar to the following: